Rysth/RAILS-AppointWheels/README.md

 I would like to thank the following:

 - [Microverse](https://www.microverse.org/) for assigning us this project
-- Our Stand Up Teams for their feedback
+- Our Stand Up Teams for their feedback and suggestions
-- Team members for their collaboration
+- Team members for their collaboration to the project

 Attribution: